hema-07/registration-service/README.md

 ### Run configuration

     Run this User Registration application as spring boot application.
-    Test file run configuration setup screenshot is in docs folder.

 ### REST POST endpoint for adding new user

 This following values are hitting the endpoint as a request from user.